Valdecy/C4.5/README.md

 * min_lim = 5.
 Minimum quantity of data examples that a node should have to avoid pruning.
 Values lower than this limit makes a node to be pruned.
 Only relevant if pre_pruning = "min".

 * Finnaly a prediction function - prediction_dt_c45( ) - is also included.

+# Acknowledgement
+This section is dedicated for the all the people that helped to improve or correct the code.
+Thank you very much!

+* Patrick Eiselt (26.02.2019) - Germany